 - Mini-physical: Take your blood pressure, temperature and pulse.
 Take a small blood sample to make sure you are not anemic.

 - Phlebotomy: Blood donation takes 5-15 minutes.

 Why Choose ConnectLife When Donating Blood?

 In donating through ConnectLife, you are making sure that your friends, family, and neighbors have blood available when they need it.
-Blood donated through ConnectLife will go to local patients in need at local hospitals.
+Blood donated through ConnectLife will go to local patients in need at Western New York hospitals.